Let me tell you about when I started using yoga poses for panic attacks and yoga breathing for panic attacks.

 - Pause slightly between inhalation and exhalation.
 Notice the stillness here.

 - Breathe out smoothly, meditating on the flow of breath.

 This is a simple pranayama exercise that calms the mind.
-It’s one of the best types of yoga breathing for panic attacks.

 Numerous studies (Mc Call, 2007) have indicated that yogic breathing is an effective method of combating anxiety

 Science suggests that yoga nidra relieves the symptoms of panic attacks.

 Yoga Nidra is the state of consciousness that lies halfway between waking and sleeping.
 In this state, we are completely relaxed and much more mindful of our inward state.